GetAdriAI/chromasql/docs/using-chromasql/tutorial/setup.md

 supports, why you might use it, and a few common pitfalls to avoid.
 Follow it sequentially – the later sections build on the earlier ones.

 !!! tip
     ChromaSQL is read-only.
-It helps you query ChromaDB collections but does not create, mutate, or delete data.
+It queries ChromaDB collections but does not create, mutate, or delete data.

-    For ingest or management, please use ChromaDB's Python SDK or REST API.

 ## Demo Collection Schema